-One day, I was browsing pictures of the 2011 Iditarod (I’ve been a huge mushing nerd ever since I saw Balto when I was five).
+One day, I was browsing pictures of that year’s Iditarod (I’ve been a huge mushing nerd ever since I saw Balto when I was five).
 I came across a photo of a dog in the starting chute, lunging against his harness, tongue flying out the side of his mouth, eyes wide with excitement.
 This dog looked exactly like Jonas.
 Huh.
 Pretty cool.

 It seems that my mystery mutt isn’t such a mystery anymore.
 He’s a husky mix!

 The light bulb went off.

 Turns out the reason Jonas loves to pull is because that’s literally what he was bred to do.